-Hawai‘i Student Places Second at National FinalsPosted on Apr 28, 2017 in Arts Education, Blog Post, Featured, Poetry Out Loud
+Hawai‘i Student Places Second at National FinalsPosted on Apr 28, 2017 in Arts Education, Blog Post, Poetry Out Loud

 Hawai‘i student Nicholas Amador placed second in the National Poetry Out Loud Competition in Washington, DC, on Wednesday, April 26, 2017.
 Nicholas recited “Dover Beach” by Matthew Arnold, “Lions” by Sandra McPherson and “Windy City” by Stuart Dybek.
 The Hawai‘i State Foundation on Culture and the Arts (SFCA) congratulates Nicholas and Punahou School’s Poetry Out Loud coordinator Lara Cowell for this prestigious achievement.
 The SFCA also thanks the Honolulu Theatre for Youth for their Poetry Out Loud partnership, which supports Hawai‘i’s participation.
 Nicholas recently performed in the Punahou School production of Les Misérables as Jean Valjean, where he is a junior, and is a fan of musical theater.
 He wants to direct and write plays in the future.